-With an address in Mercer Island, Washington, Covenant Living at the Shores is the only option we found there.
-This nursing home received an A- overall, which is an elite rating.
-You really can not do much better than this facility.
-Keep reading to see this nursing home's category scores, which are also impressive.
-It is hard to find any major flaws in this facility's profile.
+Covenant Living at the Shores is a small non-profit facility in Mercer Island, Washington.
+This nursing home is a grade A facility, which is a phenomenal score.
+You simply can not do much better than this place.
+Scroll down to see this nursing home's category ratings, which are also impressive.
+It would be hard to poke holes in this place's profile.

 Covenant Living at the Shores